natashajoann/Portfolio/_posts/2020-07-17-a-few-things-every-freelancer-needs-to-know-before-their-first-project.md

 &nbsp;

 These were all things *I* knew but my client did not.
-If I couldn't communicate them well, they would take advantage of my services.&nbsp;

 &nbsp;